 Technology is smarter than we think.
 Facebook’s and Google’s algorithms are designed to detect deceitful activity and to punish users who try to game the system.

-More importantly, a huge follower count doesn’t automatically correlate with engagement or sales.
+More importantly, a huge follower growth count doesn’t automatically correlate with engagement or sales.

 When you buy Facebook followers, you typically buy follows from dummy or disused accounts.
 In other words, there’s not a flesh-and-blood person behind the profile.